-In Gaborone, whenever I asked locals what there was to see and do in the capital of Botswana, I got a lot of “maybe you’d like to visit some malls".
+In Gaborone, whenever I asked locals what there was to see and do around the city, I got a lot of “maybe you’d like to visit some malls".

 Hmmm…that’s not my idea of fun when I visit a new country, especially one that I know has a rich culture and amazing natural landscapes, so I purposely saved visiting malls for the end of my trip.

 Truth be told, though, Gaborone’s got some pretty gisty malls, with Game City Mall being the biggest and Airport Junction the newest.

 Shopping there was a real treat (especially coming from Tanzania) and prices were relatively affordable.

 To give you an idea of what Gaborone’s malls are like, here’s a video that shows a car driving through the city and making a stop at a few of its better malls.

 Some of my best dining experiences in Gaborone were at restaurants located at malls.